rochdiD/chatGPT-git-commit/README.md

 # chatGPT-git-commit
-Commit changes of your applicationautomatically using ChatGPT to generate commit messages.
+Commit changes of your application automatically using OpenAI ChatGPT to generate commit messages.

+*project ongoing*